Allergy to Insect Stings and Bites

 Photos By: A/Prof SGA Brown

-Humility is appropriate in approaching this topic for two reasons: first, many subjects dying of apparent allergic reactions to stings have no known history of an earlier systemic reaction and second, sensitization to insect venoms is much more common than is clinical allergy to the same insect venoms.
+Humility is appropriate in approaching this topic for two reasons: first, almost half of subjects who die of apparent allergic reactions to stings have no known history of an earlier systemic reaction and second, sensitization to insect venoms is much more common than is clinical allergy to the same insect venoms.
 Further, any prediction of risk based on published studies cannot be extrapolated with confidence to a specific patient.
 Nevertheless, from epidemiological and deliberate sting study outcomes, the following strong trends are apparent:

 - Subjects who have experienced only enhanced local or even generalized cutaneous reactions run a relatively low risk, of the order of 5-20%, of a systemic reaction, which is usually of limited severity, to a subsequent sting by an insect of the same species.